spekulatius/PHPScraper/README.md

 Roadmap
 -------

-The future development is organized into milestones.
+The future development is organized into [milestones](https://github.com/spekulatius/PHPScraper/milestones).

 ### v1: Building the stable base version.

 - Improve documentation and examples.
 - Organize code better (move websites into separate repos, etc.)
+- Add support for feeds and some typical file types.

 More Details: https://github.com/spekulatius/PHPScraper/milestone/4